Empire (1962 TV series)

 Empire is an hour-long Western television series set on a 1960s 500000 acre ranch in New Mexico, starring Richard Egan, Terry Moore, Ryan O'Neal and Charles Bronson.
 It ran on NBC from September 25, 1962, to May 14, 1963.

-After the initial series of one-hour shows, the series was retitled as Redigo and truncated to half hour episodes, again starring Egan as Redigo.
+After NBC cancelled the original series due to low ratings, a later version was made to rename it to Redigo (instead of having a 2nd season), truncated from one-hour episodes to half hour episodes, in black and white instead of color, and again starring Egan as Redigo.
 That version only ran for a partial season.
+However, even after NBC cancelled the original series in 1963 due to low ratings, ABC reran the show on Sundays, 7:30-8:30pm, on the partial part of the 1963-64 network television season, on Spring 1964.

 In the UK the series was shown in the London ITV area (Associated-Rediffusion) under the title Big G, from Jun 12th 1963 to Jan 16th 1964.

+In 1965 Columbia Pictures released the pilot episode as a film called This Rugged Land outside the US.